kosail/KVantage/README.md

 ---
 ##  Backend
+At first, I thought of using the wonderful project [batmanager, by LevitatingBusinessMan](https://github.com/LevitatingBusinessMan/batmanager) which is exactly what this program aims for, but in CLI format.
+However, I know no Rust.
+I couldn't make it work on NixOS (dynamic linking executable issues), and it is my main Linux distro.<br><br>
+At the end, due some limitations of the JVM and Kotlin Native, I decided to reimplement batmanager in Golang.
+More about this in the [backend section below](#backend).

 To keep things clean, I will maintain only the GUI app here, and kvand (the backend daemon) in another repository.
 In this repo you'll only find the native kvand executable.
 To see kvand source code, comments and notes about it, please check the [daemon's repository here at my GitHub profile](https://github.com/kosail/Kvand).